dbisiw07/100-Programming-Projects/README.md

 * Design An Online library with books people can read online

-* Design an App like Siri (Probably adding some Ghanaian Language)
+* Design an App like Siri

 * Design a Xylophone Mobile App